 A chicken crossed the road before him.
 Thinking of Sheridanian big birds, Jay bowed his head to it, then realized how ridiculous he looked.
 At least no one had seen him bow except the chicken.
-At any rate the chicken bobbed its head back at him, so the respect was mutual.
+At any rate the chicken bobbed its head back, so the respect was mutual.

-When Jay returned, Dan was showing Bob how to wrap the wings of a cricket for smoking while Bob explained his big theory about religions and aliens and cargo cults.
-Jay gave Bob his order of two cheeseburgers with everything on them, a box of chicken nuggets, an apple pie, and a blue-flavored frozen-slush-drink-thingie.
+When Jay walked in, Dan was showing Bob how to wrap the wings of a cricket for smoking while Bob explained religion and aliens and cargo cults.
+Jay gave Bob two cheeseburgers with everything, a chili dog topped with fries, a box of chicken nuggets, an apple pie, and a blue-flavored frozen-slush-drink-thingie.
 “Where’d you get the cricket?”
 Jay asked Dan.

 “Faith taught me to grow them.”
 Dan braided one wing under the other.
-Seeing Dan’s hands were full, Jay put his large box of fries on the coffee-table in front of him with a plastic container of ketchup.
-Dan thanked Jay by nodding without looking from the cricket.
+Jay put a large box of fries on the coffee-table in front of him with a plastic container of ketchup.
+Dan nodded without looking from the cricket.

 Jay sat left of Bob on the couch.
 “Have you smoked crickets before?”

 “Yeah, when I was younger,” said Bob.
-“A lot of teenagers smoke out in the woods.
+“A lot of kids smoke in the woods nearby.
 Their bug-sticks don’t look nearly as nice.”

 Jay opened a pack of cheese-puffs from the gas-station.
 “Good thing I bought extra munchies.”